Layering Coloured Pencils:

 Achieve Stunning Results

-When you layer coloured pencils correctly, you can create stunning effects, like a subtle glow of light, a soft shadow, or the intricate patterns and textures of an animal's fur.
+When you layer coloured pencils correctly, you can create stunning effects like subtle glows, soft shadows, or intricate textures.

-It's more than just 'colouring in', it's about creating depth, texture, and a richness of colour that would be nearly impossible to achieve with just a single pencil shade.
-It's about bringing your artwork to life!
+It's more than just 'colouring in'; it's about creating depth, texture, and richness of colour that would be nearly impossible to achieve with a single pencil shade.

 The Role of Pressure in Layering Coloured Pencils